Introduction

 Net Farm Income

-• Average Net Farm Income in the UK in 2022 was £57,500 per farm.
+• Average Net Farm Income was £72,700 per farm.

 What is Net Farm Income?